 Honestly, though I enjoy variety that other clubs offer, since you can get a vienna lager and a chocolate stout in the same pack, IPAs are probably my favorite style so I enjoyed the beer in the club more than any other club.
 Sure, I took photos and drank all the beers, but when it came to picking out a beer to drink off-camera, I always reached for something hoppy.

 The beers in all clubs were good, but the beers in the Hop Heads club were my favorite daily drinkers.
 Not into hoppy beers?
-You can get some special ones in the US/International beer club from the same company, or go with a regular beer of the month club from a different company like The Original Craft Beer Club or Clubs of America Beer Club.
+You can get some special ones in the US/International beer club (review) from the same company, or go with a regular beer of the month club from a different company like The Original Craft Beer Club (review) or Clubs of America Beer Club (review).